liuzihe02/liuzihe02.github.io/README.md

 > Hugo expects media to be referenced directly from the `static/` folder

+> You can set the `draft:true` in the frontmatter to hide a page

 ### Modifying Styles

 > **Important:** Do not modify the `public` folder or `resources` folder.
 You will see that alot of `scss` files are stored in the `resources/_gen/assets/` directory.
 Hugo will modify this stuff automatically whenever you build your project, so any modifications you make will be lost.